 A collaborative approach to Lean

 Most business leaders have heard about the improvement power of Lean.
-Initial results of Lean application are often dramatic.
+Initial results are often dramatic.
 It is common to see productivity improvements in triple-digit percent gains the first time Lean is effectively deployed in an area.

-What is a "Lean consortium?"A lean consortium is a small group of companies that work together to learn lean principles and methods, and then apply them to processes in each other’s companies over the course of one year.
-The Peters Company facilitates lean consortiums, delivering all of the training, materials, tools, and event coordination to deliver outcomes that exceed participants’ expectations.
+What is a "Lean consortium?"A lean consortium is a small group of companies that work together to apply Lean principles to processes in each other’s companies over the course of one year.
+The Peters Company facilitates lean consortiums, delivering all of the training, materials, tools, and professional event coordination to deliver outcomes that exceed participants’ expectations.

 High Commitment + High Value

 - Three key employees understand Lean concepts and how to apply them

 - Site Leader must be trained and engaged throughout the program

 - Participants learn their roles and responsibilities in driving a sustainable lean culture

 - Visible evidence of lean principles applied to the business

 - Peer-to-peer accountability and support shared with trusted practitioners in other companies